nishantsinha15/Deep-Reinforcement-Learning/README.md

 # Part 3

 All the four models are run on Pacman and Breakout atari environments.
-Sadly, we are unable to produce any results.
-However the reason for this is that we didn't get a chance to train our model for longenough.
 Training is required atleast for a million frames inorder to get reasonable results on Atari.